realkoder/exam-testing-munchora/TEST_DESIGN.md

-# Test Design for munchora-server-relational-db
+# Test Design for Munchora

 This document outlines the design techniques and testing process for the **_Munchora_** application.